Cherry Blossom Viewing Alternatives in the DC Region

 ~ The National Arboretum has a splendid and more varied display and LOTS or parking.
 Stroll around Fern Valley and the other gardens as well while you are there.
-Take the Self-Guided Tour: Beyond the Tidal Basin: Introducing Other Great Flowering Cherries from March 26 – April 10, 8:00 am-4:30 pm daily to explore the arboretum’s collection of over 2,000 cherry trees representing 600 different cultivars, hybrids, and species of various shapes, sizes, flower colors, and bloom times, including trees that have been created by arboretum scientists.
+Take the Self-Guided Tour: Beyond the Tidal Basin: Introducing Other Great Flowering Cherries to explore the arboretum’s collection of over 2,000 cherry trees representing 600 different cultivars, hybrids, and species of various shapes, sizes, flower colors, and bloom times, including trees that have been created by arboretum scientists.
 Note: The free tour covers several miles of arboretum roads, and can be driven, biked, or walked.
 Pick up a brochure in the Administration Building.
+(The USNA is only open Friday-Monday, so plan your visit accordingly.)

 ~ Tudor Place hosts three Cherry Blossom Teaa and also a Blossoms and Bubbly night.
 Or take a stroll on your own through the spectacular Yoshino Cherry Blossoms during the full bloom.
 Inside the Historic Mansion, enjoy an up-close look at Tudor Place’s collection of early 20th century Japanese fans.
 Event and entry fees apply.